Meet Jeannie Wright

 Many years later, my brother introduced me to the work of The Nature Conservancy.
 He brought an issue of Newsweek to a family event that included a very short piece about the Conservancy’s 25th anniversary.
 He encouraged me and my family members to join the organization, which at that time was quietly doing valuable conservation work.
 In addition to lending financial support to the Conservancy, through the years I became involved in other ways—attending field trips and helping plan fundraisers.

 It is so important to me that this once-quiet organization has expanded its reach throughout the world.
 As a well-traveled birder, I have come to understand more fully how critical it is that we protect habitat for birds, but also for all species, including people.

 Working with the Conservancy staff, I have seen their level of commitment and dedication.
-I admire the organization’s science-based approach in all situations.
-They do not simply acquire land; they ask what is unique about each piece of property and why it should be preserved.
+I admire the organization’s science-based, collaborative approach.
+They do so much more than simply acquire land: They work with land owners and encourage conservation in ways that deliver benefits for nature and people.
+One example I find particularly compelling is the grassbanking work the Conservancy is doing with family ranchers like at the Matador Ranch in Montana.
 For these reasons, I believe The Nature Conservancy is doing the best possible conservation work.